jmonson2/CSSMemoryHack/README.md

 # Counter-Strike: Source Memory Hack (Linux)

-If you wish to use this yourself, you may need to make sure that your input device is updated in the source files.
-This program uses the kernel to detect keyboard input.
-You can find your input device in /dev/input/by-id.
+Simple memory hack for CSS.
+If you want to use the toggle switches, you will need to find your keyboard in /dev/input/by-id/

 Installation: